wp-plugins/woo-instamojo/readme.txt

 == Description ==

-We're on a mission to make mobile/desktop payments simple, accessible & fun— "Think Payments, Think Instamojo".
+We're on a mission to make mobile/desktop payments simple, accessible & fun -- "Think Payments, Think Instamojo".

 We help individuals & small businesses collect payments instantly through a unique short-link (e.g. - imojo.in/demo) which has powerful capabilities of analytics, CRM, payment processing, security, 100% seller-buyer protection, Appstore etc to help grow businesses on mobile/desktop.